 Please join us in celebrating our students by visiting the classes linked below.
-You will find lists of projects, and hear from the students as they walk you through what they have found, in video format.
+You will find lists of projects and hear from the students as they walk you through what they have found, in video format.

-Beginning on May 7, and running indefinitely, SEE is open to the whole MFS community and beyond.
+Beginning on June 1, and running indefinitely, SEE is open to the whole MFS community and beyond.
 The Expo is virtual and asynchronous, so feel free to visit whenever you have time.

 Highlights (and coming attractions) include: